Eye injury: Tips to protect vision

 - Be careful when cooking or using hot objects.
 Use grease shields to prevent the splattering of hot grease or oil.
 Avoid using a curling iron near your eyes.

 - Eliminate hazards that may cause falls.
 Secure rugs and railings.
-If a child or elderly adult lives in your home, use safety gates at the top and bottom of stairs, and consider covering sharp furniture edges and corners with a cushioning material.
+Consider covering sharp furniture edges and corners with a cushioning material, especially if a child or elderly adult lives in your home.

 - Forgo backyard fireworks.
 Leave fireworks to trained professionals.